AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 **Distributed Data Parallel Multi-GPU Training**

 You can also use `torch elastic launch <https://pytorch.org/docs/stable/elastic/run.html>`_ to do multi-GPU training.
-This will default to doing `distributed data parallel <https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html>`_ training.
-This requires that you cannot fit the model and lenses on a single GPU.
-Since we are almost always using some form of gradient accumulation, this usually speeds up training significantly.
+This will default to doing `distributed data parallel <https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html>`_ training for the lens.
+Note that this still requires the transformer model itself to fit on a single GPU.
+However, since we are almost always using some form of gradient accumulation, this usually still speeds up training significantly.

 .. code-block:: console